python-software-federation/psf2025/README.md

 **Deadline for registration: Aug 26, 14 UTC** ([official schedule here](https://groups.google.com/g/pvlib-python/c/-JwgK-o8I3Q)]

 1. ensure you are registered PSF by August 26
+    * option 1: [contributing membership](https://www.python.org/psf/membership/) is self-certified, PSF approval may take time
-    * if not, quickest is [supporting membership](https://www.python.org/psf/membership/), this costs 99 dollar
+    * option 2: quicker is [supporting membership](https://www.python.org/psf/membership/), this costs 99 dollar
         * opinion: this is a gatekeeping mechanism!
 The fee must be reduced.
-    * alternative: [contributing membership](https://www.python.org/psf/membership/) is self-certified, the PSF might not process this in time

-2. ensure you have filled out the ["voting affirmation form"](https://psfmember.org/civicrm/votingaffirmation/) by August 26, 14 UTC
+3. ensure you have filled out the ["voting affirmation form"](https://psfmember.org/civicrm/votingaffirmation/) by August 26, 14 UTC

 **Deadline for voting: September 16, 14 UTC** (opens Sep 2)